mafudge/ist346-content/labs/H.md

 Next we must create the **Samba domain** object:
 1. Click on the root of the tree.
+1. If you see:
+`sambaDomainName=EXAMPLEORG`  then you can skip this step!
+1. IF YOU DO NOT SEE THE SAMBA DOMAIN.
+COMPLETE THESE STEPS
-1. Click `create child entry` under the root again
+Click `create child entry` under the root again
 2. Choose `Samba Domain`
 3. for the Samba domain name, enter `EXAMPLEORG`.
 Under typical circumstances, this is the name of your organization.
 In this case our organization is `example.org` to the name works!
 4. For the `sambaSID` use this: